qlawmarq/resume/Curriculum vitae_English.md

 #### Commercial web site development

-- Developed some of commercial web sites.
+- Developed some of commercial web sites for clients, and maintained it.
 - Application technologies
   - PHP
   - JavaScript